GiviMAD/rustpotter/README.md

 ## Versioning

 Rustpotter versions prior to v2.0.0 are not recommended, this version was started from scratch reusing some code.

-Since 1.0.0 it will stick to [semver](https://semver.org), and a model compatibly break will be  marked by a MAJOR version change, same will apply for related packages (cli, wasm-wrapper, java-wrapper...).
+Since 1.0.0 it will stick to [semver](https://semver.org).
+## Changelog overview

+A minimal overview of the changes introduced on each version.

+v3:
+- Introduce wakeword models and refactor previous functionality as wakeword references.
+- Allow configurable mfccs number by wakeword (does not support adding wakewords of different sizes).

+v2:
+- Rebuild the library, incompatible with v1.
+- Add audio filters.

+v1:
+- Initial version.

 ## Basic Usage